qd-qd/sdk-tutorials/onboarding/chapter-3/5-section-5.md

 Because of their similarity to stock offerings, many projects execute their ICOs as software pre-sales(e.g. Ethereum and DECENT).
 However, currently the legal dimension of ICOs is uncertain and the practice of token offerings has been debated and criticized.

-## Barriers of Cryptocurrency Adoption
+## Barriers of cryptocurrency adoption

 There are a number of factors that can hinder the adoption of cryptocurrencies.
 First and foremost, the use of cryptocurrencies is strongly related to the degree they are entrusted as currencies.
 As mentioned, trust is derived from the rules and postulations of the underlying blockchain protocol.
 As cryptocurrencies are the result of decentralized networks, they cannot rely on the trust mechanisms observed in central authorities.